microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 The *Tracked Target Type* property of the [`SolverHandler`](xref:Microsoft.MixedReality.Toolkit.Utilities.Solvers.SolverHandler) component defines the point of reference all solvers will use to calculate their algorithms.
 For example, a value type of [`Head`](xref:Microsoft.MixedReality.Toolkit.Utilities.TrackedObjectType.Head) with a simple [`SurfaceMagnetism`](xref:Microsoft.MixedReality.Toolkit.Utilities.Solvers.SurfaceMagnetism) component will result in a raycast from the head and in the direction of the user's gaze for solving what surface is hit.
 Potential values for the `TrackedTargetType` property are:

 * *Head* : Point of reference from the camera
-* *MotionController*: Point of reference from a motion controller.
-Use `TrackedHandedness` property to define details
+* *MotionController*: Point of reference from a motion controller
+    * Use the `TrackedHandedness` property to select the handedness preference (i.e Left, Right, Both)
-* *HandJoint*: Point of reference from a hand.
-Use `TrackedHandJoint` and `TrackedHandedness` properties to define details
+* *HandJoint*: Point of reference from a hand
+    * Use the `TrackedHandedness` property to select the handedness preference (i.e Left, Right, Both)
+    * Use the  `TrackedHandJoint` property to determine the joint transform to utilize
 * *CustomOverride*: Point of reference from the assigned `TransformOverride`

 > [!NOTE]